Skip to main content

 6. Final inspection: Review reject log for the past week.
 Watch the inspector work for ten minutes.

-7. Documentation: Verify FSC CoC at info.fsc.org, BSCI grade, ISO 9001 certificate, and EN71-3 test reports dated within 12 months.
+7. Documentation: Verify FSC CoC through search.fsc.org, BSCI grade, ISO 9001 certificate, and EN71-3 test reports dated within 12 months.

 Frequently Asked Questions